Phoshi/TWiME/readme.md

         Edit TWiMErc - opens the TWiMErc in your default text editor
         Restart - what it says on the tin
         Quit - as before

+[Bar Items]
+    The TWiMEBar can have additional items at the right-hand-side, after the window list.
+    Simple ones to display the output of an application are built-in, and there is a plugin interface for more complex items.
+The format to define them is as so.

+    itemName.Property=value

+    In order to define the item, the first property **must** be Path, to define the executable to run and display the output of, or the plugin name.
+    The properties are:
+        Path - the path to the item to run, whether it be a plugin or an executable.
+        IsBuiltIn - true if the command is a plugin, otherwise you don't need this (I should rename it) Argument - arguments to pass to the plugin or executable Monitor - restrict the item to a single monitor's bar Prepend - add some text onto the start of the output Append - and on the end
+        Click - what to do when you click on the item.
+Also takes the builtin commands Next Layout - to switch to the next loaded layout for the currently active tag Switcher - to open the window switcher (Think a tag-aware alt-tab) Interval - how often to rerun this command Background - defines the background colour
+        Foreground - defines the foreground colour
+        DoNotShow - a semicolon delineated list of regular expressions.
+If any match, the item won't be shown.
+        OnlyShow - as above, but the item will only be visible if an expression matches.

 If General.Main.AutoSave is true, a `_runtimerc` file will be created on exit.
 This is exactly the same format as the `_TWiMErc`, and is automatically generated from the settings at the time.